100 pet names to choose from specifically chosen for snakes, lizards and geckos - choose your favourite.Read more

 Below are some basic requirements for keeping your exotic reptile pet fit and healthy.

 Although there are many different species, in general lizards are considered overweight when they have a thick layer of fat over their backs and sides.
 They will also have fat deposits under their necks, and a pear-shaped torso (rather than streamlined).
-Very obese lizards will have a tail that is wider than their bodies.
 A healthy lizard will typically have enough fat in their tail so that it is nearly the width of the rest of their body.

-- Leopard Geckos solely eat meat, which means they do not eat plant matter like fruit or vegetables.
+- Leopard Geckos solely eat insects, which means they do not eat plant matter like fruit or vegetables.

-- Ideally the meat fed is live insects as most geckos won’t eat them dead if offered.
+- Ideally they are fed live insects as most geckos won’t eat them dead if offered.

 - The best options are mealworms or crickets, and they should be ‘gut-loaded’ – this is the process of feeding the insects very nutritious foods, which then gets passed on to your scaly friend.